Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Introduction

 \section{Introduction}

-Markov renewal processes or their semi-Markov representation have been considered in the seismological literature since they are models which allow the distribution of the inter-occurrence times between earthquakes to depend on the last and the next earthquake and to be not necessarily exponential.
-The time predictable and the slip predictable models studied in \cite{GuagMol}, in \cite{GuagMolMul} and in \cite{BetroGaravGuagRotonTagl} are special cases of Markov renewal processes.
-These models are capable of interpreting the predictable behavior of strong earthquakes in some seismogenetic area.
+Markov Renewal processes or their semi-Markov representation have been considered in the seismological literature as models which allow the distribution of the inter-occurrence times between earthquakes to depend on the last and the next earthquake and to be not necessarily exponential.
+The time predictable and the slip predictable models studied in \cite{ShimazakiNakata}, \cite{GuagMol}, \cite{GuagMolMul} and \cite{BetroGaravGuagRotonTagl} are special cases of Markov Renewal processes.
+These models are capable of interpreting the predictable behavior of strong earthquakes in some seismogenic areas.
 In these processes the magnitude is a deterministic function of the inter-occurrence time.
-A stationary Markov renewal process with Weibull inter-occurrence times has been studied from a classical statistical point of view in \cite{Alvarez}.
-The Weibull model allows to consider monotonic hazard rates; it contains the exponential model as special case which gives a Markov Poisson point process.
-In that paper the parameters of the model have been fitted to the large earthquakes in North Anatolian Fault Zone through maximum likelihood and the Markov Poisson point process assumption is tested.
-In order to capture a non monotonic behavior in the hazard, in \cite{GaravagliaPavani} the model of \cite{Alvarez} is modified and a Markov renewal process with inter-occurrence times that are mixtures of an exponential and a Weibull distribution is fitted to Turkish data.
-In \cite{Masala} a parametric semi-Markov model with generalized Weibull distribution for the inter-occurrence times is considered and fitted to Italian earthquakes.
-This semi-Markov model with generalized Weibull distributed times has been first used in \cite{Foucher} to study the evolution of HIV infected patients. \cite{Votsi} consider a semi-Markov model for the seismic hazard assessment in the Northern Aegean sea and they estimate the quantities of interest (semi-Markov kernel, Markov renewal functions, etc.) through a nonparametric method.
+A stationary Markov Renewal process with Weibull inter-occurrence times has been studied from a classical statistical point of view in \cite{Alvarez}.
+The Weibull model allows for the consideration of monotonic hazard rates; it contains the exponential model as a special case which gives a Markov Poisson point process.
+In \cite{Alvarez} the model parameters were fitted to the large earthquakes in the North Anatolian Fault Zone through maximum likelihood and the Markov Poisson point process assumption was tested.
+In order to capture a non monotonic behavior in the hazard, in \cite{GaravagliaPavani} the model of Alvarez was modified and a Markov Renewal process with inter-occurrence times that are mixtures of an exponential and a Weibull distribution was fitted to the same Turkish data.
+In \cite{Masala} a parametric semi-Markov model with a generalized Weibull distribution for the inter-occurrence times was adapted to Italian earthquakes.
+Actually the semi-Markov model with generalized Weibull distributed times was first used in \cite{Foucher} to study the evolution of HIV infected patients. \cite{Votsi} considered a semi-Markov model for the seismic hazard assessment in the Northern Aegean sea and estimated the quantities of interest (semi-Markov kernel, Markov Renewal functions, etc.) through a nonparametric method.